JoniGG/JustUp-MQL-Framework/README.md

 In the other side, all the structure will start with the letter "S".
 I.e. if I have an structure called "Price" it'll be coded under the name "SPrice"

 *Private Class Variables & Methods*
-These will start with the letter "m" and the character "_" at the beginning, following then the external naming structure.
+These will start with the letter "m" and the character "_" at the beginning, following then the external naming structure. <br>
-I.e.
+I.e. <br>
-The internal class variable of "nameOfDoctor" will be "m_nameOfDoctor" The internal class method of "GetSomething()" will be "m_GetSomething"
+The internal class variable of "nameOfDoctor" will be "m_nameOfDoctor" <br>
+The internal class method of "GetSomething()" will be "m_GetSomething" <br>

 These applies also to the private structure's variables.